The cost of motion design and animation.

-Four main aspects to help us determine the workload and cost of a project.
-Seems easy enough, not?
+Four main aspects that help us determine the workload and cost of a project.
+Seems easy enough, no?

 It would be if each of these factors wouldn’t be influenced by each other as well.
 Making a short movie or choosing a simple art style doesn’t always mean it will be cheaper: if the complexity or the amount of animation in a scene is big, the workload will be bigger, thus raising the price.
 The same goes the other way around: an intricate style doesn’t always equal more work: by using minimalistic animations and/or loops, you can lower the amount of work and thus cost.
 Let me clarify with the following example.

 Both images are part of an explainer video where the chosen style is a stylized cartoon look and feel, that uses a limited color palette based on the client’s brand guide.
-The characters’ design has some advantages in animations since they don’t use the typical body shapes (not arms, the head is incorporated in body shape).
-In the style part of the estimate, this would mean that there is a smaller workload to bringing this to life.
+The characters’ design has some advantages in animations since they don’t use the typical body shapes (arms, the head is incorporated in body shape).
+In the style part of the estimate, this would mean that there is a smaller workload in bringing this to life.

 The following scene is only 5 seconds long, and shows a more detailed schematic of the same house complete with interiors, and added elements and details matching the voice-over.
 The duration is a lot shorter, but the amount of content shown is much higher and, even with the stylized look and feel, will take a lot more work to be created/drawn.